sarahwintondesign/sarahwintondesign.com/_work/ao-makeup-co.md

 - "/uploads/AOpagesforWebsite-03.jpg"

 ---
-Creating the re-brand for San Francisco based company, AO Makeup Co. was highlight for summer 2019.
-They offer services from lash extensions to red carpet makeovers.
-Providing quality services to the Bay area since 2016.
+Creating the re-brand for San Francisco based company, [AO Makeup Co. ](https://www.aomakeupco.com)was a delight.
+Working with [Polygon Market](https://polygonmarket.com) to offer this rebrand to business owner Adela was such a highlight.
+AO Makeup Co. offers services from lash extensions to red carpet makeovers.
+They have providing quality services to the Bay area since 2016.